zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_(programming_language)_code/Centripetal_Catmull–Rom_spline.md

 - Category:Short description is different from Wikidata
 - Category:Splines (mathematics)
 - Category:Wikipedia articles needing clarification from September 2016

+## Table of Contents

+- Definition
+- Advantages
+- Other uses
+- Code example in Python
+- Code example in Unity C#
+- Code example in Unreal C++
+- See also
+- References
+- External links

 ## Content